junior-devleague/beginner-javascript/README.md

-#Beginner Javascript
+# Beginner Javascript
+---

-##What is Javascript?
+## What is Javascript?

 JavaScript is a scripting programming language used to make web pages interactive.
-Programming makes a computer do what you want them to by giving it a set of instructions.
+Programming makes a computer do what you want it to by giving it a set of instructions.

 JavaScript is one of **3 languages** all web developers must learn: